nameera231/prodwiz/README.md

 Requirements: You should have the app downloaded and running.

-1. Scroll down to the interactive part of the app.
+1. Go to the interactive part of the app.
+In the Interact tab.

 2. Select a major from the drop down menu to find the top 5 locations for studying in Grinnell College based on your major.